 *Applicable for the 2014-2015 academic year and is subject to change thereafter for new participants.

 Participants are required to sign a promissory note at their initial registration indicating their commitment to paying the Program Fee in a timely fashion and in its entirely.
 This is standard procedure required of all AGTS participants.
 The promissory note will outline the installment due dates for the participant.
 The 15 installments outlined are to be paid consecutively and are still due at the assigned date, even if the participant for any reason skips a class session.

 Ph.D./ICS participants are eligible for loan deferment.
 The program does qualify for VA benefits and private student loans.
 However, grants and scholarships for Ph.D./ICS study are normally not available.
 Contact the Financial Aid office for more information.

-- Overdue Project Fee: participants who exceed critical project deadlines will be charged a $500 fee.
+- Overdue Dissertation Fee: participants who exceed critical dissertation deadlines will be charged a $500 fee.

 - Readmission Financial Policy: if a participant withdraws from the program and later desires to return, his/her financial obligations will be as follows:

 - The program fee current at the time of readmission will apply and the student will sign a new promissory note.

 - All payments made under the previous promissory note would be applied toward the current program fee.
 Participants would be required to pay the difference between the current program fee and what he/she actually paid under the previous program fee.

 - Unclassified Student Course Fee: the fee for doctoral students from outside the AGTS program taking our elective classes will be charged at 115% of the current single fee payment.